Available to UK officers embarking upon qualifications that will help prepare for a broader career in the maritime sector.

 The Worcester Scholarship is aimed at officers who wish to take academic qualifications such as a bachelors or master’s degree in Maritime Operations or Marine Engineering.
 In certain circumstances, it can be used for advanced professional qualifications where there is no support available anywhere else or for those who are overqualified for a JW Slater Scholarship.

-You can recieve upto £1000.
+You can receive up to £1000.
 The amount awarded depends on what you are studying and the cost.
-You may also be eligible for an Interest-free loan – please refer to the interest-free loans page.

 Eligibility: British seafarers, resident in the UK, 21 years old and over.
 Priority is given to candidates who have accumulated sea time beyond their OOW certificate and except in special circumstances, not awarded to freshly qualified HND/OOW candidates.
 This can be awarded to those who want to study for their Chief Mates Unlimited.